Victor-Nguyen-da-dev/SQL/Projects/Readme.md

 | 2        | nosql      | 13           | 101414     |
 | 1        | python     | 236          | 101397     |
 | 5        | r          | 148          | 100499     |

+*Table of the most optimal skills for data analyst sorted by salary*

 # What I Learned